 The issue before us is application of the ESA on the management of the Columbia River System.
-The ESA requires federal agencies, in consultation with what is known as the "consulting agency," to conserve species listed under the ESA.
-The ESA requires federal agencies to "insure that any action authorized, funded, or carried out by such agency . . . is not likely to jeopardize the continued existence of any endangered species or threatened species or result in the destruction or adverse modification of [designated critical] habitat" 15 U.S.C. § 1536(a)(2).
-The ESA imposes a procedural consultation duty whenever a federal action may affect an ESA-listed species.
-Thomas v.
-Peterson, 753 F.2d
+Section 7 of the ESA requires federal agencies, in consultation with what is known as the "consulting agency," to conserve species listed under the ESA.
+The Section requires federal agencies to "insure that any action authorized, funded, or carried out by such agency . . . is not likely to jeopardize the continued existence of any